MarcinAman/intellij-community/README.md

 So, if for some reason `jbr-17` SDK points to an installation of JetBrains Runtime with JCEF, you need to change it: ensure that IntelliJ IDEA is running in internal mode (by adding `idea.is.internal=true` to `idea.properties` file), navigate to `jbr-17` item in Project Structure | SDKs, click on 'Browse' button, choose 'Download...' item and select version 17 and vendor 'JetBrains Runtime'.

+In order to have benefits of k2 compiler please set `-Didea.kotlin.plugin.use.k2=true` in VM Options.

 ### Building the IntelliJ Application Source Code
 To build IntelliJ IDEA Community Edition from source, choose **Build | Build Project** from the main menu.